How to play craps, and the real odds

 | Place 4 / 10rolls before a 7 | 9:5 | 33.33% | $6.67 | |

-| Free odds (take / lay)true odds behind a line/come bet | true | — | $0.00 |
+| Free odds (take / lay)true odds behind a line/come bet | true | n/a | $0.00 |

-The odds effect — free odds drag your edge toward zero
+The odds effect: free odds drag your edge toward zero

 A pass line alone is 1.41%.
-Free odds pay true odds (0% edge), so backing the line spreads that same expected loss over far more action — the combined edge on everything you wager falls fast:
+Free odds pay true odds (0% edge), so backing the line spreads that same expected loss over far more action; the combined edge on everything you wager falls fast:

 Edge on total action (flat bet + the odds you'd wager once a point is set).
-With 3-4-5× odds the pass line's effective edge is just 0.37% — the cheapest action in the casino.
+With 3-4-5× odds the pass line's effective edge is just 0.37%, the cheapest action in the casino.
 Try it live in the Play and Simulate tabs.

 The field's two variants